HomeFAQ

 Yes.
 Scaleway Object Storage provides read-after-write consistency for PUT and DELETE requests of objects in buckets in all regions.
 This applies to writes of new objects as well as requests overwriting existing objects and to DELETEs.

 Read-after-write consistency guarantees that changes are immediately visible (reading data) right after making those changes (writing data), meaning that a newly-created object will be visible immediately, without any delay.
-Scaleway Object Storage replicates data across multiple storage systems to achieve high availability.
+Scaleway Object Storage stores data across multiple storage systems to achieve high availability.
 Any read (GET or LIST) request initiated after a successful PUT request will immediately return the data written by the PUT request.

 Examples: